squirrel-prover/Squirrel-Prover.github.io/examples_src.md

   pagetitle: Examples
 ---

-The following examples are replays of interactive proofs done with the Squirrel Prover.
+The following examples are replays of interactive proofs done with the Squirrel Prover. **Beware: these files use outdated syntax; fixed versions can be found in our code repository.**

 # General examples